dima74/factorio-mods-localization/src/documentation.md

 1. Git push

 ## Notes
+* We need to run some code every week (update github from crowdin).
+Standart Heroku scheduler mechanism is unreliable, costly or difficult to setup.
+But Heroku forces our app to restart approximately every 24 hours.
+So we just can run necessary code on app startup.

+* Research: can we make our dyno not sleep if we will every minute send request from our app to itself (via https://factorio-mods-localization.herokuapp.com/)?

 * Any localization folder (such as `/locale/en`, `/locale/ru`) may contain subfolder, and we should ignore subfolders, because factorio ignores them too.
 Here is [example](https://github.com/Karosieben/boblocale/tree/master/locale/en/old).

 * In some mods files names doesn't match across localization folders